ernitingarg/monitoring-grafana-prometheus/README.md

 ### Services for Application Host(s)

-Please make sure below services are running on application host. (_The configuration and deployment of services related to application host is not covered in this document, however a docker-compose file can be used to install below services in application host machine_)
+Please make sure below services are running on application host. (_The configuration and deployment of services related to application host is not covered in this document, however you can find template files at path [application](application)._)

 - Application
   - outputs log to file or console